Skip Navigation

 The Forgotten Prophecy

 This is where we need to revisit our conversation about prophecies with more than one fulfillment.
-I really believe that most Jews believed that the prophecy in Isaiah 7 was completely fulfilled with Maher-shalal-hash-baz.
+I really believe that most Jews believed the prophecy in Isaiah 7 was completely fulfilled with Maher-shalal-hash-baz.

 Think about it.
-If they really thought that it was still supposed to be fulfilled, wouldn’t every unmarried, Jewish girl be thinking, “Fingers crossed, it might be me?”
+If they really thought it was still supposed to be fulfilled, wouldn’t every unmarried Jewish girl be thinking, “Fingers crossed, it might be me?”
 I think so.
 I mean, when Joe found out about Mary’s pregnancy, shouldn’t his first thought have been, “I wonder if Mary is the fulfillment of the prophecy of the seed of the woman from Genesis 3 and the virgin that Isaiah prophesied about in Isaiah 7?”
-Okay that might be an exaggeration… but you get the point.
+Okay, that might be an exaggeration… but you get the point.
 Anyway, I think Mary and Joseph are rightfully surprised because even though we know that God clearly communicated in Isaiah about a virgin birth, it totally wasn’t on their radar.
 It really is a surprise.

 I Love It When a Plan Comes Together